 5. Other Electives

-The fellow may make special arrangements to spend up to two months (instead of a research elective) on other rotations outside the operating room.
+The fellow may make special arrangements to spend up to one month (instead of a research elective) on other rotations outside the operating room.
 Examples of such rotations would be Pediatric Pulmonary Medicine, Neonatology or Pediatric Cardiology.

 6. Cardiac Anesthesia